PoterekM/Poterek-Portfolio/README.md

 ## Known Bugs

-_The index page images collide at certain break-points when adjusting the size of the browser window.
-I added a media query to pinpoint rough widths of when the page breaks._
+_The index page images scale to be larger than they were before they stack on each other when adjusting the browser size _

-_The link to my project cupcackles is a lost 404_
+_The link to my project Cupcackles does not open the page_

-_When viewed in a mobile version the portfolio collaborator is under the image.
+_When viewed in a mobile version the project collaborator is under the image.
 I like the way this is and plan on fixing this for the desktop version._

 ## Support and contact details